 Auto-fetched .

-Encore appears to have several advantages over Bknd, particularly in popularity and maturity.
+Encore appears to have several advantages over Bknd, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript.
 However, they differ in their additional technology choices: Bknd uses CSS, JSX, Next.js, SvelteKit while Encore leverages Golang, Rust.